Julia Sweeney: Career

-In 1988, while still working as an accountant, Sweeney enrolled in classes with the improvisational comedy troupe The Groundlings, eventually being selected to be part of the troupe's Sunday Company.
-It was at The Groundlings that she began to develop characters, which she would later bring to the stage, film, and television.
+In 1988, while still working as an accountant, Sweeney enrolled in classes with the improvisational comedy troupe the Groundlings, eventually being selected to be part of the troupe's Sunday Company.
+It was at the Groundlings that she began to develop characters, which she would later bring to the stage, film, and television.
 They include Mea Culpa, the title character of Mea's Big Apology (co-written by then-husband Stephen Hibbert), which won the Best Written Play Award from L.A.
 Weekly in 1988, and has been developed by Sweeney (in collaboration with Jim Emerson) into a screenplay; and the androgynous Pat.

 Saturday Night Live

-At a Groundlings performance in 1989, Saturday Night Live (SNL) producer Lorne Michaels discovered Sweeney and offered her a spot as one of Saturday Night Lives featured players.
+At a Groundlings performance in 1989, she was offered a spot as one of Saturday Night Lives featured players.
 She joined the regular Saturday Night Live cast the following year and remained with the show through four seasons, from 1990 to 1994.
-One of her most popular characters was Pat, whose impossible-to-determine gender was the basis for Sweeney's popular It's Pat! sketches on Saturday Night Live, and a later feature film of the same name, which was a critical and commercial failure.
+Her most popular character was Pat, whose impossible-to-determine gender was the basis for Sweeney's popular It's Pat! sketches on Saturday Night Live, and a later feature film of the same name, which was a critical and commercial failure, costing $8 million to make but grossing only $60,822 at the box office.

 Monologues

 God Said Ha!

 After leaving the cast of Saturday Night Live, Sweeney returned to Los Angeles where, shortly afterwards, her career was put on hold by a series of personal traumas.
 Her brother Michael was diagnosed with lymphoma, and shortly thereafter Sweeney discovered that she too had cancer.
 Her brother did not survive the cancer.
 Throughout the ordeal, Sweeney told stories of her experiences in serio-comic performances at L.A.'s alternative comedy club, the Un-Cabaret, eventually developing the stories into a one-woman stage show called God Said Ha!, which debuted at San Francisco's Magic Theater in 1995.God Said Ha! moved to Broadway, winning the 1996 New York Comedy Festival's Audience Award, and a CD recording of the show earned her a Grammy nomination for Best Comedy Album that same year.
 Miramax released a film version of the show in 1998, directed by Sweeney and produced by Quentin Tarantino.
-The film earned the Golden Space Needle Award at the Seattle Film Festival, and was released on DVD in 2003.
+The film earned the Golden Space Needle Award at the Seattle International Film Festival, and was released on DVD in 2003.
 Portions of the monologues from Un-Cabaret were featured on episode 9 of This American Life (then known as Your Radio Playhouse) in January 1996.
 Since her initial monologue, she has appeared on three more This American Life episodes.